Chemical Converter

 The Python API equivalent:

-from chemrof.converter.smiles import SmilesConverter
+from chemrof.converter.convert import ChemConverter

 from chemrof.converter.owl_output import dicts_to_owl

-converter = SmilesConverter()
+converter = ChemConverter()

 objs = [converter.convert(s) for s in ["CCO", "[Ca+2]"]]